-The parties entered into agreement December 17, 1992, to ensure the Joint Gender-Neutral Job Evaluation Plan remains current and operational and to that end endorsed the Joint Gender-Neutral Job Evaluation Maintenance Agreement.
+The parties initially entered into agreement December 17, 1992 and updated the agreement in January 2007, to ensure the Joint Gender-Neutral Job Evaluation Plan remains current and operational and to that end endorsed the Joint Gender-Neutral Job Evaluation Maintenance Agreement.

-The parties agree that a guiding principle for the Committee is that there shall be no discrimination between male and female employees wherein a person of one sex is paid more than a person of the other sex for similar or substantially similar work.
+The parties agree that a guiding principle for the Committee is that there shall be no discrimination between male and female employees wherein a person of one sex gender is paid more than a person of the another sex gender for similar or substantially similar work.